AppleTreeNFT/AppleTreeNFT-Whitepaper/README.md

 2. Breeding TREEs - Owners can list TREEs as "available for breeding", and users pay APPLE to breed with it and keep the offspring, whose stats are a combination of those that the parents have.

 3. Eating APPLE - On the site there is a little form that allows users to "eat" some amount of their APPLE tokens.
 Any APPLE that is eaten gets destroyed (or _burned_, in crypto terms).
-Every user address has a "nutrition score", and eating APPLE increases the n utrition score associated with that adderss that ate the APPLE.
+Every user address has a "nutrition score", and eating APPLE increases the nutrition score associated with that adderss that ate the APPLE.
 The benefit of increasing your nutrition score is that every time some APPLE is harvested, the amount harvested is slightly influenced by the owner's nutrition score, producing more APPLE for higher nutrition scores.

 4. Selling APPLE - Suppose you want to take some of your APPLE and cash out- maybe you want to buy some other NFTs, or maybe you want to convert some to another cryptocurrency like Ether or Bitcoin.
 Since the APPLE token follows the ERC20 standard, it can be traded on decentralized exchanged on the MATIC network, such as sushiswap.
 We will also work to get APPLE listed on centralized exchantes such as Coinbase and Kucoin.